Wall Roman Site

 Part of the Roman site is still visible today and is open to view free of charge every day (except Christmas day) from dawn to dusk.
 The site is owned by the National Trust and is a Scheduled Monument under the care of English Heritage.

 There is also a small site museum, staffed by National Trust volunteers, which contains artefacts from the area.
 The Museum is open between 11:00am and 4:00pm on the last weekend of each month and on certain bank holidays from March to October.
+NB Due to Covid restrictions the Museum is currently CLOSED until further notice.

 Wall has developed very slowly since the Romans left and it remains a very small village.
 Wall House on Green Lane dates from the 18th century but is probably on the site of the medieval manor house.
 By the late 18th century several dwellings were built on Watling Street west of Manor Farm and formed the lower part of the village.
 In 1837 the church was built, which in 1843 was consecrated as the Parish Church of St John.
 The architects were George Gilbert Scott and William Moffatt.